-- Mix eggs, seasonings, cottage cheese, parsley and carrot together in large bowl until well combined.
-Add quinoa and thoroughly mix.
+- In a large mixing bowl, mix the eggs, seasonings, cottage cheese, parsley, and carrot together until well combined.
+Add the cooled quinoa and thoroughly mix.

-- Grease a large sheet pan or 2 cookie sheets and scoop ¼ cup of mixture unto the tray, forming 12 mounds in total.
-Using wet hands, form into a burger shape.
+- Line Scoop ¼ cup of the quinoa mixture unto the tray, forming 12 mounds in total, spaced 4 inches apart.
+Using slightly damp hands, form the mound into a burger shape, that is about ½-inch thick.
 Spray with a cooking oil on the top of burgers.